qadron/toq/README.md

 ## License
-Arachni is licensed under the GNU General Public License v2.<br/>
+Arachni-RPC is provided under the 3-clause BSD license.<br/>
 See the [LICENSE](file.LICENSE.html) file for more information.